 I’m so proud of the students I’ve taught over the years.
 They’ve gone on to become successful performers, innovative and effective teachers, contributors to regional flute clubs.
 There’s an outstanding music librarian among them, a flute shop owner, an arts marketing manager.
 And they’re wonderful people!

-We’ve invited Bonnie Boyd, Wally Kujala, John Bailey, Thomas Jensen, Mary Stolper, and many other guest artists to the Bradley campus; enjoyed group trips to Chicago with current students and flute alums to hear solo performances of Emmanuel Pahud and orchestral programs with the Chicago Symphony; and delved into special, individualized projects designed to enhance performance work.
+We’ve invited Bonnie Boyd, Wally Kujala, John Bailey, Thomas Jensen, Mary Stolper, John Thorne, and many other guest artists to the Bradley campus; enjoyed group trips to Chicago with current students and flute alums to hear solo performances of Emmanuel Pahud and orchestral programs with the Chicago Symphony; and delved into special, individualized projects designed to enhance performance work.

 We’re lucky at Bradley to have several special flute scholarships to help offset the cost of a fine private education, and we’re unique in awarding scholarships that allow deserving students to engage in summer study and other endeavors that enhance their education.
 The Edward J. Schlegel, Sr., Harriet Foster Horton, and Erling Hansen Scholarships have been very helpful to students in the flute studio.
 I encourage prospective students to inquire.